5 Steps to Build a Community Outreach Strategy That Works

 One of the best ways to maximize your community impact is by working alongside other organizations.
 They can benefit from a larger nonprofit’s experience and expertise, and you can benefit from spreading your cause.
 Here are a few ways you can expand your network:

-• Tap into CSR opportunities.
-Common corporate social responsibility efforts include volunteer grants and matching gift opportunities.
-Both of these can help you gather financial and volunteer support.
+Tap into CSR opportunities.
+Common corporate social responsibility (CSR) efforts include volunteer grants and matching gift opportunities.
+Both of these initiatives can help you gather financial and volunteer support.
+Double the Donation also recommends working with companies for event sponsorships to access more funding, resources, and credibility.

-• Team up with other nonprofits.
-Nonprofits have the same goal — to increase social good.
-Look for other nonprofits in your area that you can partner with to meet community needs and spread your collective messages.
+Team up with other nonprofits.
+Nonprofits have the same goal: to increase social good.
+Look for other nonprofits in your area with which you can partner to meet community needs and spread your collective messages.

-• Reach out to civic and social groups.
-Civic organizations, clubs, and social groups such as PTAs, governments, faith-based organizations, or environmental groups can provide meaningful assistance, such as funding through event sponsorships, volunteers, or in-kind support.
+Reach out to civic and social groups.
+Civic organizations, clubs, and social groups such as PTAs, governments, faith-based organizations, or environmental groups can provide meaningful assistance, such as event sponsorships, volunteers, or in-kind donations.

 Reaching out to other groups may also provide additional perks or assistance.
 For instance, if your organization is focused on environmental community outreach, you could contact local governments for grants, permits, and access to public spaces for your events.